DaveBackus/Data_Bootcamp_Book/graphs1.md

   print('Today is: ', dt.date.today())
   ```

   Now click on Cell in the menubar and choose Run cell.
-What do you see?
+You should see the welcome message and today's date below the code.

 * Add another cell.
 Click on the `+` to create another cell and choose Markdown in the toolbar's dropdown menu.
 Markdown is text; more on it shortly.
 Type this in the cell: